ThienThomas/Chating-app/README.md

 # PUT Expo Android

-Welcome you to our Team-workspace of PUT Expo Android Project !
+Welcome you to my Expo Android Project !

 This project is about programing Android application bases on some high-quality, fun and ... light flatform.

-Please check back soon, we're still sitting on the moon !

 ## Dependencies in the Project:
 - @react-native-masked-view/masked-view: 0.2.6